-An accidentally poisoning of sweets, known as lozenges, affected more than 200 people in Bradford, England in 1858.
+An accidentally poisoning of sweets, known as lozenges, became known as the Bradford lozenge poisoning case and affected more than 200 people in Bradford, England in 1858.
 At the time, the maker of the lozenges, a man named Joseph Neal, adulterated the sweets by adding “an article known in the confection trade as ‘daff’ or ‘daft,’ but which appears to have a number of other names in the druggist’s shop, such as ‘terra alba,’ ‘white earth,’ and ‘prepared speer.'”

 “Report upon report of other deaths and increasing sickness was given at the police-office, and surgeons were everywhere in request, some of whom at first felt inclined to think that the illness was cholera, but soon it was ascertained … that it was … arsenic [poisoning instead].”

 Daff was lighter in color than arsenic, so the resulting lozenges were darker than usual.
-When forty pounds of the lozenges were delivered to a sweets dealer in Bradford, named William Hardaker and known to locals as “Humbug Billy,” Hardaker objected to the “lozenges on the ground that they were darker … than usual but ultimately he was prevailed upon to take them at 7½d. per pound instead of 8d.”
-After accepting the lozenges, Hardaker and his assistants sold five pounds the same night.
+When forty pounds of the lozenges were delivered to sweets dealer William Hardaker, known to locals as “Humbug Billy,” he objected to the color.
+He didn’t want them “on the ground that they were darker … than usual but ultimately he was prevailed upon to take them at 7½d. per pound instead of 8d.”
+After accepting the lozenges, Hardaker and his assistants sold five pounds that same night.
 They never suspected the lozenges contained arsenic.
 Hence, “the deplorable consequences and the spread of gloom and dismay over Bradford and the surrounding district.”

 Soon after the victims ate the lozenges, they began to experience “great retching, vomiting, pain and burning of the throat, intense thirst, pain in the abdomen, and diarrhea.”
-Although the first cases were thought to be cholera, it was soon discovered that the cause was Hardaker’s lozenges.
-Moreover, people’s symptoms demonstrated arsenic poisoning.
+Although the first cases were thought to be cholera, a disease from which Madame Récamier and countless others died of, it was soon discovered that the cause was Hardaker’s lozenges and thus began a series of Bradford lozenge poisoning cases.
+Moreover, people soon realized their symptoms demonstrated arsenic poisoning.
 Quick action was taken and antidotes given to person’s identified as having eaten the lozenges.

 “Each lozenge it [was] supposed … contain[ed] 9½ grains of arsenic, and as 4½ grains [were] considered to be a poisonous dose, each lozenge was sufficient to poison two persons … [which meant] there was sufficient poison distributed … by Hardarker … [to] kill nearly 2,000 persons. … The consequences therefore might have been more fearful.”